-- (7) As discussed, the calcium secreting capacity of the uterus is maintained in oviparous viviparous squamates.
+- (7) As discussed, the calcium secreting capacity of the uterus is maintained in oviparous and viviparous squamates.
 Nonetheless, a reversal back to oviparity may evolve most easily within viviparous clades with matrotrophic calcium provisioning through the following sequence of events-calcium secretions in utero stick to the eggshell membrane instead of being absorbed by the chorioallantois; oviposition can then occur early in embryonic development in one of two ways 1) the death of corpora lutea or 2) the calcified eggshell blocks a threshold of chorioallantoic progesterone production from reaching uterine tissue; the calcified eggshell provides embryonic calcium that is transported upon embryonic metabolic demand. - a.
 Hypothesis testing: Recent reversals should have physiological or genomic remnants of a viviparous past.
-Given that viviparous squamates generally have more active uterine immune systems to support gestation, oviparous reversals should 1) have more immune genes expressed in utero than ancestrally oviparous squamates, and 2) these immune genes should have stronger signatures of relaxed selection than immune genes expressed in a close relative during viviparous gestation. - (8) If the scientific community agrees to utilize squamates as a model for studying the evolutionary parity mode of amniotes, then consider the following-1) oviparous Z. vivipara and P. przewalskii, differentially express genes during gravidity and these were associated with eggshell traits and stage of eggshell gland development, respectively (Gao et al., 2019; Foster et al., 2022); 2) Only two or zero genes are differentially expressed during gravidity in Lerista bougainvillii, and Lampropholis guichenoti, respectively (Griffith et al., 2016).
-3) This suggests that embryonic retention until the limb bud phase, common to squamates, does not necessarily require regulatory changes in the uterus.
-If we extrapolate this to stem amniotes, the egg could have been retained without a problem.
+Given that viviparous squamates generally have more active uterine immune systems to support gestation, oviparous reversals should 1) have more immune genes expressed in utero than ancestrally oviparous squamates, and 2) these immune genes should have stronger signatures of relaxed selection than immune genes expressed in a close relative during viviparous gestation. - (8) If the scientific community agrees to utilize squamates as a model for studying the evolutionary genomics of parity modes in amniotes, then consider the following-1) oviparous Z. vivipara and P. przewalskii, differentially express many genes during gravidity and these were associated with eggshell traits and stage of eggshell gland development, respectively (Gao et al., 2019; Foster et al., 2022); 2) Only two or zero genes are differentially expressed during gravidity in Lerista bougainvillii, and Lampropholis guichenoti, respectively (Griffith et al., 2016).
+3) This suggests that embryonic retention until the limb bud phase, common to squamates, does not necessarily require regulatory changes in an oviparous uterus.
+If we extrapolate this to stem amniotes, it implies there is a route wherein an oviparous egg can be retained for an extended period of time without an immunological problem.
 The EER model is the most realistic explanation for the origin of the amniote egg.
-If we accept this, then all oviparous squamates that differentially express a substantial number of genes during gravidity can be understood as reversals.
+If we accept this, then all oviparous squamates that differentially express a substantial number of genes during gravidity can be conceptualized as reversals.